Ladvien/ladvien.github.io/_posts/2017-07-02-sqldf-dates.md

  ... | 10/23/14 0:01 | 4/23/15 15:27
  ... | 5/22/13 9:23 | 10/15/16 1:29
  ... | 6/3/15 19:22 | 3/17/17 21:09

+Let's try to get all of the clients who've been entered after 10/01/2016.

 {% highlight r%}
 dataFramContainingDates <- read.csv("/Users/user/Downloads/Client.csv")